 When planning the sewage sludge management system, organizational and financial issues should also be considered.
-It seems that the management of sewage sludge on a sewage treatment plant site, together with the recovery of raw materials and energy, is a desirable direction of change.
+It seems that the management of sewage sludge on a sewage treatment plant site, together with the recovery of raw materials and energy, is a desirable direction for change.
 In such an institutional form, obtaining EU funds for co-financing investment projects is easier than in a situation where only primary treatment is conducted in a wastewater treatment plant, and secondary and final treatment is performed by specialist waste management plants (sewage treatment plants operate under conditions of natural monopoly).
-The organizational and legal forms of entities should also be considered, as local government companies do not fall under certain provisions (e.g., de minimis aid rule) in contrast to private entities operating on a competitive market ([40], p.
-417 and following).
+The organizational and legal forms of entities should also be considered, as local government companies do not fall under certain provisions (e.g., de minimis aid rule) in contrast to private entities operating on a competitive market [40] (p.
+417 and the following pages).

 In summary, Poland faces a problem with the management of sewage sludge in terms implementing the EU requirements.
 This is supported by the available statistical data, although they raise some doubts about consistency and comprehensiveness due to the lack of laws or imprecise legal provisions.
 Sewage sludge has the potential to be used as a means to recover nutrients for plants (phosphorus) and energy, which is in line with the concept of the circular economy.
 However, to solve the existing problems in Poland and to ensure the proper management of municipal sewage sludge, a comprehensive, horizontal, and integrated approach is necessary.
 The method of sewage sludge preparation and its quality parameters determine the possibility of its subsequent development: recovery or disposal.
 Thus, various solutions are possible, and the best solution appears to be to plan parallel application depending on local conditions.
 Large regional installations with economies of scale can support smaller treatment plants, provided that they prepare (process) sludge and transport costs are justified.
-Dispersed installations of agricultural composting plants could also be used.
-With increasing prices on emission allowances, co-combustion of sewage sludge treated as a zero-emission fuel, despite all technological problems, may also prove to be an option.
-Although the old EU countries each had their preferred, dominant form of managing the sewage sludge, planning and developing several forms of managing sewage sludge depending on possibilities in regional-local systems would be the best solution.
+Dispersed installations of agricultural composting plants could also be used considering health and environmental risks.
+With increasing prices for the greenhouse gas emission allowance, co-combustion of sewage sludge treated as a zero-emission fuel, despite all technological problems, may also prove to be an interesting option.
+Although each of the old EU countries uses the dominant form of MSS managing, it seems that planning and developing several forms of MSS disposal depending on regional-local systems would be the best solution.